1. If I’m copying something for an educational purpose, isn’t that fair use?

 Distribution of multiple copies of an article for classroom use can be a fair use.
 Allowance of this copying is expressed in the statute, but a four-factor fair use analysis is needed to determine whether fair use applies to any particular set of circumstances surrounding a use.

 Any use of copyrighted works made available by a license agreement through University Libraries must first comply with the terms of that license.
-These agreements often do not allow copying PDF files and reposting them on another Web site or HuskyCT.
-Frequently, however, you may make articles available through a direct link.
+These agreements do not allow copying PDF files and reposting them on another Web site or HuskyCT.
+However, direct linking to articles is nearly always permitted.

 The Classroom Guidelines state a minimum, not a maximum standard for educational fair use.
 Nonetheless, if you decide to use course readings under the Guidelines, any subsequent use should still involve a four-factor fair use analysis.
 Remember that repeated use, though not disallowed under statutory fair use, can have a cumulative effect on any markets for the original work.